-Julie, age 13, had just discovered AOL five months ago.
-A straight-A student, Julie found the internet much more appealing than her text books.
+Julie, age 13, a straight-A student, found the internet much more appealing than her text books.
 After a few weeks of internet usage, it wasn't just the books that were tossed aside.
 Julie stated, "I know I have to get my chores done during the day and finish up my homework before bed.
 But when I’m on the internet I find myself saying ‘later, later’ about those other things.
 I stopped taking my daily runs and exercising the way I used to.
 I'm failing at least half of my classes."

 Think of your Julie.
 Have you heard similar descriptions from your client?